What Doesn't Kill You Will Only Make You More Risk-Loving: Early-Life Disasters and CEO Behavior

-The extant literature on managerial style posits a linear relation between a CEO’s past experiences and corporate policy.
-We show that there is a non-monotonic relation between the intensity of CEOs’ early-life exposure to fatal natural disasters and subsequent corporate risk-taking.
-CEOs who experience fatal disasters without extremely negative consequences appear to be desensitized to risk and lead firms that behave more aggressively.
-Conversely, CEOs who witnessed the extreme downside potential of fatal disasters behave more conservatively when at the helm of a firm.
-These results hold across various corporate policies and outcomes including leverage, stock volatility, cash holdings, and acquisition activity.
+The literature on managerial style posits a linear relation between a CEO’s past experiences and firm risk.
+We show that there is a non-monotonic relation between the intensity of CEOs’ early-life exposure to fatal disasters and corporate risk-taking.
+CEOs who experience fatal disasters without extremely negative consequences lead firms that behave more aggressively, whereas CEOs who witness the extreme downside of disasters behave more conservatively.
+These patterns manifest across various corporate policies including leverage, cash holdings, and acquisition activity.
 Ultimately, the link between CEOs’ disaster experience and corporate policies has real economic consequences on firm riskiness and cost of capital.

-Keywords: CEO Behavior, Risk-taking, Formative Experiences, Managerial Style
+Keywords: CEO Formative Experiences, CEO Behavior, Risk-taking, Managerial Style

 JEL Classification: G30, G32, G39